jamf/Notifier/README.md

 ## PKG
 PKG's will be supplied for every release, & can be found in the [releases](https://github.com/dataJAR/Notifier/releases) section

-This will place the Notifier.app within /Applications/Utilities/.
+This will place the Notifier.app within /Applications/Utilities/, removing /Applications/Utilities/Notifier.app if found prior.

 ## macOS 10.15+
 If running Notifer on macOS 10.15+, you'll want to deploy the supplied profile (https://github.com/dataJAR/Notifier/blob/master/profile/Allow%20Notifier%20Notifications.mobileconfig) to UAMDM devices.